unbounce/yopa/README.md

 ## HTTP/S SNS subscriptions

 - The SNS service does not retry HTTP/S failed deliveries.
-- HTTP/S subscriptions are considered immediately confirmed, this to ease testing applications without having to constantly re-subscribe them.
+- HTTP/S subscriptions are immediately active,
+  whether or not they have been confirmed, this to ease testing applications without having to constantly re-subscribe them.
-  To validate the HTTP/S subscription logic of an application, it's possible to instruct YOPA to verify a subscription via a custom SNS command:
+- It's possible to manually instruct YOPA to verify an HTTP/S subscription via a custom SNS command:

       curl -v -dAction=VerifySubscription -dSubscriptionArn=<ARN> http://localhost:47196

+  assuming YOPA SNS is reachable at `http://localhost:47196` (replace with whatever hostname and port is relevant for you).

 ## Build and run